katia-energizer/tutorial_regular_expressions_search/tutorial.md

 In this tutorial, we will cover the `IGNORE_CASE` option.
 For information about other options, refer to [the RegexOption type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex-option/).

-Add option to a regular expression.
+Modufy the regular expression and add an option to it.

 1. Modify the value of the `pattern` variable from `actual` to `Actual`.